joeyespo/gitpress/README.md

 respositories.
 Your layout and theme can be customized independently, effectively separating your content and presentation concerns.

-Gitpress also takes full advantage of Git.
-There's no *roles*, *timestamps*, or *authors* mixed with the content by default.
-This metadata is inferred.
+Gitpress also takes full advantage of git.
+There's no *roles*, *timestamps*, or *authors* mixed in with your content by default.
+This metadata is all inferred.

 Why?